sapcc/networking-ccloud/docs/design/20-api-and-debug-tools.md

 ### Network Diff
 Get the current network state and ask each agent for a diff.
 The agent will use the sync data to generate device config, pull the current state off of the device and return a diff between those two.
-This will be retured to the API-user in a per-device dictionary.
+This will be returned to the API-user in a per-device dictionary.

 ### Network Sync